Examining AGN UV/optical Variability Beyond the Simple Damped Random Walk: Background Motivation

 Here, we build upon the work performed by \citet{kelly2014}, \citet{kasliwal2017}, and \citet{moreno2019} to model a large statistical sample of AGN as DHOs, examine the variability signatures extracted by the DHO model, and explore the potential correlations between DHO parameters and the physical properties of AGN.
 We acknowledge that the DHO model (alike the DRW model) is a statistical model rather than a physical model; however, stochastic diffusion processes such as CARMA are a natural choice for parameterizing AGN light curves, and it can reveal interesting variability features embedded in the light curves that could not be unfolded otherwise~(see \citet{vio2018} for a discussion about the limitations of CARMA modeling).

 In Section~\ref{sec:data}, we introduce the data set utilized in this work and outline our initial light curve construction procedures.
-In Section~\ref{sec:method}, we provide an overview of the DHO model, its key features, and how to use Gaussian processes (GP) to fit DHO models to light curves.
+In Section~\ref{sec:method}, we provide an overview of the DHO model, its key features, and how to use Gaussian process (GP) to extract DHO parameters from light curves.
 In Section~\ref{sec:best_fit}, we present the results of fitting DHO to our quasar light curves, layout and test our bad-fit identification algorithm, and explore the effects of light-curve sampling and photometric accuracy on the best-fit DHO parameters.
-In Section~\ref{sec:results}, we describe the observed correlations of DHO features with the physical properties of quasars in our sample.
-In Section~\ref{sec:discussion}, we discuss the implications suggested by the DHO modeling results.
+In Section~\ref{sec:results}, we describe the observed correlations of DHO features with the physical properties of the quasars in our sample, and discuss the associated implications in Section~\ref{sec:discussion}.
 Finally, we summarize our results and provide an outlook for future work in direct modeling of AGN light curves using stochastic diffusion processes in Section~\ref{sec:Summary}.